|

 National Holidays

-Annually on the second Sunday in May, the French slow down with a national holiday
+Annually on the second Sunday in May, the French (ironically

-and honor the incredible amount of guts the Maid Joan of Arc had shown.
+in honor of the incredible amount of guts the Maid Joan of Arc had shown.

 amazing things before their twentieth birthday?